We are happy to welcome our newest staff member Karen Kubiski she will be the Land and Resource Officer

 Jessica Doerner, originally from Ontario, has lived and worked in the Cariboo-Chilcotin with First Nations children, youth, and adults for 15 years.
 Jessica, fluent in four languages, also lived and worked with the Mayan, Tzotzil Nations of Mexico and Guatemala for over seven years, where she started a family.

 Her strengths have been gained through her own personal exploration, education and frontline work experience serving the Ts’ilhqotin, Secwepemc and Dakelh Dene Nations in various capacities including youth outreach in Williams Lake, Aboriginal Child and Youth mental health and wellness coordinator, youth and family treatment counsellor, youth corrections counsellor at Camp Trapping in Prince George, as well as, Wellness Coordinator for Yunesit’in Government and Williams Lake Hub Coordinator for IndigenEyez BC; a youth empowerment program.

-She holds a Bachelor of Arts degree, and has spent the last ten years focusing on mental health and addictions, impacts of trauma, attachment theory, and counselling psychology education.
+She holds a Bachelor of Arts degree and has spent the last ten years focusing on mental health and addictions, impacts of trauma, attachment theory, and counseling psychology education.

 A love for the wild nature of this area, she enjoys hiking, horseback riding, mountain bike riding, mushroom picking, berry picking, wild harvesting and being with her family out under the big sky and mountains.

 First Nation Health Authority staff in our office:

 Jamie’s phone extension is 203